awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-ec2.md

 The following findings are specific to Amazon EC2 resources and always have a Resource Type of `Instance`\.
 The severity and details of the findings differ based on the Resource Role, which indicates whether the EC2 instance was the target of suspicious activity or the actor performing the activity\.

+**Note**
+Instance details may be missing for some ec2 findings if the instance has already been terminated or if the underlying API call was part of a cross Region API call that originated from an EC2 instance in a different Region\.

 For all instance type findings, it is recommended that you examine the resource in question to determine if it is behaving in an expected manner\.
 If the activity is authorized, you can use Suppression Rules or Trusted IP lists to prevent false positive notifications for that resource\.
 If the activity is unexpected, the security best practice is to assume the instance has been compromised and take the actions detailed in [Remediating a compromised EC2 instance](guardduty_remediate.md#compromised-ec2)\.

 **Topics**